jxrchan/LinkedOut/README.md

 <img width="1382" alt="Screenshot 2024-07-10 at 4 40 32 PM" src="https://github.com/jxrchan/LinkedOut/assets/169599607/38718eb2-d967-4282-979f-6a29bd9eef62">

-This is John Doe's full resume.
-You can click "cancel" button to go back to the image before.
+This is John Doe's resume.
+You can scroll up and down to see full resume and click "cancel" button to go back to the image before.

 # Technologies Used